 Are You Really Pregnant?

 Unfortunately, these signs and symptoms aren’t unique to pregnancy.
 Some can indicate that you’re getting sick or that your period is about to start.
 On the other hand, you could be pregnant without experiencing any of these signs and symptoms.
 Nevertheless, if you miss a period or notice any of these symptoms and pregnancy is a possibility, you might want to take a pregnancy test.
-Mosaic offers free pregnancy tests and our advocates are available to provide help in the event that you test positive.
+Mosaic offers free pregnancy testing at our location in Lansdowne and our advocates are available to provide help in the event that you test positive.

 Note: Content for this page was collected and compiled from the Mayo Clinic and Web MD.